 This wonder fruit is essentially Mother Nature’s butter.
 Although you should limit yourself to a quarter or half of an avocado, you have no reason to fear its fats.
 Avocados pack in healthy monounsaturated fats that contain oleic acid, which can actually help quiet feelings of hunger.
 They also give you two things butter doesn’t: protein and fiber.
 And made from pressed avocados, avocado oil is also rich in heart-healthy monounsaturated fats that may help improve cholesterol.

-Eat This, Not That! tip: Enjoy an Australian staple, the avocado smash.
+Enjoy an Australian staple, the avocado smash.
 Mash half or quarter of an avocado with a squeeze of lemon, a dash of hot sauce, and some salt and pepper before slathering it on your whole wheat toast in the morning and you’ll easily stay full until lunchtime.

 Good news for your sweet tooth: Chocolate can help you flatten your belly.
 Dark chocolate, that is.
 But to truly take advantage, don’t wait until dessert: A recent study found that when men ate 3.5 ounces of chocolate two hours before a meal, those who had dark chocolate took in 17 percent fewer calories than those that ate milk chocolate.
 The researchers believe that this is because dark chocolate contains pure cocoa butter, a source of digestion-slowing stearic acid.
 Milk chocolate’s cocoa butter content, on the other hand, is tempered with added butter fat and, as a result, passes more quickly through your GI tract.

-Eat This, Not That! tip: Don't overdo it: A recent study published in the Journal of Psychopharmacology found that a few ounces of dark chocolate a day is all you need to reap the benefits.
+Don’t overdo it: A recent study published in the Journal of Psychopharmacology found that a few ounces of dark chocolate a day is all you need to reap the benefits.
 Choose these 20 Best Chocolates for Weight Loss—Ranked!

 Walnuts and Walnut Oil